What is Piston Ring?- Function, Types, and Uses

 What is Piston Ring?

-The main functions of piston rings in engines are:
+The three main functions of piston rings in reciprocating engines are:

 • Sealing the combustion chamber so that there is minimal loss of gases to the crankcase.